Skip to main content

 For a detailed explanation of how this structural approach is applied,

-see our page on upper eyelid fat repositioning
+upper eyelid fat repositioning

 The Importance of Structural Judgment.